shahram8708/Machine-Monitoring/README.md

 ### AI Module (`app/ai/`)

-**`gemini_engine.py`** — The lowest-level Gemini integration.
-Configures the `genai.Client` with the API key from environment, attaches a `GoogleSearch` grounding tool, constructs prompts from the current sensor snapshot combined with a 24-hour statistical history window, calls Gemini, extracts JSON from the response, validates and normalises the fields, and returns a clean Python dictionary.
+**`edgeformer_engine.py`** — Loads the EdgeFormer-PM TorchScript INT8 checkpoint (`edgeformer_pm_int8.pt`), applies cross-sensor normalisation, runs inference, validates outputs, and returns structured multi-task predictions.

-**`worker.py`** — Implements a thread-safe producer/consumer queue. `init_ai_worker()` starts a daemon thread that loops forever, dequeuing jobs and calling `run_ai_analysis()`.
+**`worker.py`** — Implements a thread-safe producer/consumer queue. `init_ai_worker()` starts a daemon thread that loops forever, dequeuing jobs and calling `run_ai_analysis()` to invoke EdgeFormer-PM inference.
 Jobs are enqueued by the data ingestion endpoint immediately after saving each new `MachineData` row.
 Analysis records are created in `pending` status before the job is processed and updated to `completed` or `failed` after.

-**`prompt_templates.py`** — Defines all Gemini prompt strings as module-level constants.
-Each prompt instructs Gemini to return strict JSON, specifies the exact output schema, and includes explicit rules about staying within provided data, maintaining consistency, and avoiding prose outside the JSON block.
-Templates cover failure probability, RUL estimation, anomaly detection, degradation analysis, preventive actions, root cause analysis, what-if simulation, ESG improvement, executive summary, and advanced report summary.
+**`model_config.py`** — Holds model metadata (input channel order, scaling parameters, expected sequence length, and quantization flags) used by the EdgeFormer-PM engine to keep inference deterministic across edge deployments.

 **`routes.py`** — Handles the `/ai/insights` page that displays the AI analysis history for a selected machine with filterable health scores and risk levels.